F0lak/dm_open_ref/ref/matrix/matrix.md

 or with procs.
 You can do the following with them:
 -   **Multiply:** Multiplying two matrices together will chain together the transformations they represent.
-For instance, a scaling matrix multiplied by a rotation matrix says+ Scale, then rotate.
+For instance, a scaling matrix multiplied by a rotation matrix says: Scale, then rotate.
     Multiplication of two matrices is sensitive to the order you use.
 -   **Scale:** A simple scale matrix uses only the a and e values, to scale x and y by a certain amount.